KennthShang/HostG/README.md

 # Usage (example)
 Here we present an example to show how to run PhaGCN.
 We support a file named "contigs.fa" in the Github folder and it contain contigs simulated from E. coli phage.
 The only command that you need to run is `python run_Speed_up.py --contigs test_contigs.fa --len 8000 --t [confidence]`.

 There are three parameters for the program: 1. `--contigs` is the path of your contigs file.
 2. `--len` is the length of the contigs you want to predict.
-As shown in our paper, with the length of contigs increases, the recall and precision increase.
-The default length is 8000bp. `--t [confidence]`.
+The default length is 8000bp.
+3. `--t [confidence]`.
 This will output predictions only the confidence is larger than the threshold.
-We recommend you to choose a proper length according to your needs.
+Both `--len` and '--t' are cutoffs decided by users.
+If you prefer higher accuracy, you can specify bigger values for len and t so that only the contigs longer than len and have confidence > t will be output.

 The output file is **final_prediction.csv**.
 There are several column in this csv file: "contig_name, median_file_name, [taxa]".